-- d. analyse study period reports to commission interventions to improve quality and implement enhancement strategies in relation to all learning and teaching matters including but not limited to: - admissions requirements; - academic credit (RPL & credit transfer); - assessment outcomes: - first year attrition rates, progression and completion rates by course and pathway; - · academic misconduct; - appeals against assessment outcomes; - student diversity and underrepresented groups; - graduate destinations; - articulation pathways; - · academic-related complaints and appeals. - e. advise Academic Board on the learning and teaching environment, including developments in educational technology and learning spaces; - f. monitor, review and recommend to Academic Board on major changes to course curriculum, subject and delivery in accordance with approved policies and procedures; - g. review and approve minor changes to course curriculum, subject and delivery in accordance with approved policies and procedures; - h. develop a course and subject review cycle through the analysis of evaluations, surveys and subject moderation results to improve the quality of teaching and learning, and implement improvement initiatives; - i. monitor the proceedings of the Board of Examiners;
+- d. analyse study period reports to commission interventions to improve quality and implement enhancement strategies in relation to all learning and teaching matters including but not limited to: - admissions requirements; - academic credit (RPL & credit transfer); - assessment outcomes and drive improvement (e.g. moderation recommendations, etc); - attrition rates, progression and completion rates and completion times by course and student cohort (such as admission pathways, modes of study, study load, residency, equity and disability groups, campus locations and recruiting agents); - academic integrity and academic misconduct; - appeals against assessment outcomes; - student diversity and underrepresented groups: - graduate destinations: - articulation pathways; - academic-related complaints and appeals. - e. advise Academic Board, and monitor, effective teaching and learning strategies, including the integration of innovative teaching methods; - f. advise Academic Board on the learning and teaching environment, including developments in educational technology, learning spaces and resource allocation to support teaching and learning initiatives (e.g. professional development, infrastructure, and educational materials).; - monitor the student educational experience and outcomes, considering student engagement and support services; - h. analyse evaluations and surveys to improve the quality of teaching and learning, and implement improvement initiatives; - i. monitor benchmarking activities to improve performance of academic quality and outcomes; - j. monitor the implementation of the academic Workforce Plan to ensure that professional and discipline-based expertise of academic staff is current, teaching skills are maintained and updated and that appropriate scholarly activity is undertaken;

-- j. develop benchmarking strategy and undertake benchmarking activities in accordance with the Learning and Teaching Framework to improve performance of academic quality and outcomes; - k. develop and implement the academic Workforce Plan to ensure that professional and discipline-based expertise of academic staff is current, teaching skills are maintained and updated and that appropriate scholarly activity is undertaken; - scrutinise and recommend to Academic Board the course proposals relating to the development and accreditation or re-accreditation of vocational and higher education courses and associated qualifications; and - m. analyse feedback and make recommendations for improvement to learning, teaching and student support matters based on feedback from student forums and groups.
+- k. analyse feedback and make recommendations for improvement to learning, teaching and student support matters based on feedback from student forums and groups; - I. advise Academic Board on diversity, equity, and inclusion in all aspects of teaching and learning, and recommend strategies to enhance inclusivity; - m. stay informed of the latest trends in higher education and advise Academic Board on best practice.